Jiménez slam helps White Sox power past Royals 7-3

+CHICAGO (AP) — Two young sluggers who are considered pillars in the Chicago White Sox rebuilding plan came through with impressive drives on the same night.

-CHICAGO (AP) — Rookie Eloy Jiménez hit his first career grand slam, Yoán Moncada launched a monster two-run homer and the Chicago White Sox beat the Kansas City Royals 7-3 on Tuesday night.
+Eloy Jiménez hit his first career grand slam, Yoán Moncada launched a monster two-run homer and the White Sox beat the Kansas City Royals 7-3 on Tuesday night.

 Adam Engel added a solo shot for as the White Sox won their second straight, but just their fourth in 14 games.

-Adalberto Mondesi, Alex Gordon and Ryan O’Hearn went deep for the Royals on a warm night where the ball carried well and every run was scored on a homer.
+Adalberto Mondesi, Alex Gordon and Ryan O’Hearn went deep for the Royals on a warm night when the ball carried well and every run was scored on a homer.

 Ivan Nova (10-12) allowed three runs in 5 2/3 innings to snap his three-game losing streak.
 The right-hander yielded six hits, including the Royals’ three solo shots, while walking none and striking out five.

+“That’s the game,” Nova said.
+“You hit me, my team is going to hit you.”

-Jakob Junis (9-13) permitted five runs in five-plus innings in losing for the third time in four decisions.
+Junis (9-13) permitted five runs in five-plus innings in losing for the third time in four decisions.

 Mondesi homered in the top of the first to put Kansas City ahead.

 The White Sox loaded the bases with one out in the bottom of the inning when Moncada’s hot comebacker glanced off the heel of Junis’ glove for an infield single.
-Jiménez followed, and he lined his 25th homer into the visitors’ bullpen in right on a 1-1 pitch.
+Jiménez followed with his slam.

 Gordon and O’Hearn went deep back-to-back to start the second.
 O’Hearn’s blast bounced high off the center-field batter’s eye.